 The archive develops scientific research in the fields of archiving, history and related disciplines.
 Materials that come into the archive are systematically and methodologically processed.
 The aim of archiving (as stipulated by law) is to eliminate the factors that negatively influence the quality (physical condition) of the materials as much as possible.

 Although the archive materials are professionally maintained, their service life is negatively influenced by numerous factors, such as contact with human skin, bright light (copying), etc. This is why the Digitization Project was launched to enable searching by electronic means and to make the most valuable and frequently used archives available digitally.
-At present, the database, consisting of more than 4000 digital pictures of historical photographs and leaflets, is only accessible from the company’s internal computer network, so external researchers have to visit the archive research room.
+At present, the database, consisting of more than 275,000 digital pictures, of which approximately 35,000 historical photographs and leaflets, is only accessible from the company’s internal computer network, so external researchers have to visit the archive research room.
 Besides the archive staff, scientists and university students coming to study for exams or work on their seminar and diploma theses are also involved in the research.